KilianSen/TelOAVDiscovery/README.md

 This repository contains a docker container, that automatically discovers OPCUA Variables from a given OPCUA Server and creates/updates a Telegraf configuration file with the discovered variables.

-## Features

-✨ **Rich Terminal UI** - Interactive split-screen interface when running in a terminal 📊 **Live Monitoring** - Real-time display of discovered variables and their types 📝 **Smart Logging** - Structured logging with emoji indicators and color coding 🔄 **Auto-Discovery** - Continuous polling support for dynamic environments 🐳 **Docker Ready** - Automatic TTY detection, works seamlessly in containers

 ### TUI Mode (Interactive Terminal)

 When run in an interactive terminal, the application displays a rich TUI with: